AI Agent Security

 Defining Roles and Accountability

-At minimum, your governance framework should define four key roles.
-An AI Agent Owner is the business stakeholder responsible for each agent's objectives, performance, and business impact.
-An AI Agent Operator manages the day-to-day technical operation of the agent, including monitoring, maintenance, and incident response.
-An AI Ethics and Compliance Officer ensures that agents operate within legal, regulatory, and ethical boundaries.
-And an AI Risk Manager assesses and mitigates risks associated with agent deployments, including security, privacy, and reputational risks.
+Define four roles minimum.
+An AI Agent Owner: the business stakeholder responsible for the agent's objectives, performance, and impact.
+An AI Agent Operator: the person managing day-to-day technical operation, monitoring, and maintenance.
+An AI Ethics and Compliance Officer: ensures agents operate within legal and ethical boundaries.
+An AI Risk Manager: assesses and mitigates security, privacy, and reputational risks.

-These roles should be documented in a RACI matrix that maps every significant agent lifecycle event, from initial deployment approval through ongoing operation to eventual decommissioning, to the responsible, accountable, consulted, and informed parties.
-This matrix becomes the backbone of your governance operations, ensuring that every decision about an AI agent has clear ownership and that no critical governance activities fall through the cracks.
+Document these in a RACI matrix covering every lifecycle event — from deployment approval through ongoing operation to decommissioning.
+This matrix is the backbone of your governance.
+Every decision about an agent has clear ownership, and no critical activity falls through the cracks.

 Part 2